Professional/Short course Care of the Adult with Diabetes

 • The principles of structured education in diabetes

-• Specific management of certain groups of patient i.e. inpatients, young people, pregnant women, older adults and frail people
+• Specific management of certain groups of patient i.e. inpatients, pregnant women, older adults and people with frailty

 Professional issues